Photo by: Museum of Fine Arts

 Music represents a cathartic channel by which to celebrate individuals who devoted their lives to the pursuit of human harmony.
 As such, the Harlem Gospel Choir will perform Joyful Noise at Sanders Theatre on Saturday, January 19 at the Multicultural Arts Center.
-This MLK commemorative event is at the heart of center’s mission to foster cross-cultural experiences and exchange.
+This MLK commemorative event is at the heart of the center’s mission to foster cross-cultural experiences and exchange.
 On January 20 at All Saints Church, the nationally acclaimed musicians from Project STEP will perform a Dr. King legacy concert as part of a free program featuring guest speaker Reverend Mark V. Scott.

 MLK Day inspires community dedication to shared goals.
 Since 2006 Boston Cares has organized A Day ON, Not a Day OFF, to emphasize the tireless spirit that drove Dr. King as he endured decades of threats, imprisonment, and physical abuse – ultimately giving his life – for the forward movement of civil rights in the United States and the realization of a more perfect union.